 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 Total return information before August 31, 1992 reflects performance by managers other than T. Rowe Price.

 Positive security selection in large-cap growth and large-cap value stocks aided returns for the quarter.
-Our out-of-benchmark allocation to high yield bonds also helped performance after the Fed's September announcement sparked a rally in riskier credits.
-Our current strategy favors stocks over bonds.
-Stock prices have risen yet remain reasonably valued, while the current low-yield environment is less favorable for bond returns.
-We are slightly overweight to non-U.S. equity markets given the more attractive valuations outside the U.S, we prefer growth shares, as they tend to depend less on a strong economy to generate rising corporate earnings.
+Our out-of-benchmark allocation to high yield bonds also helped performance.
+Our current strategy favors stocks over bonds, and we have increased our overweight to non-U.S. equities over domestic stocks on attractive relative valuations.
+In the U.S, we prefer growth shares, as they tend to depend less on a strong economy to generate rising corporate earnings.
 In fixed income, we continue to favor high yield over U.S. investment-grade bonds for their added yield and lower duration.
-While the terms in some recent deals have become less favorable to investors, high yield bonds remain attractive relative to other fixed income sectors in a low-yield environment, particularly given prospects for a slowly improving economy.
+While the terms in some recent deals have become less favorable to investors, high yield bonds remain attractive relative to other fixed income sectors in a low-yield environment, particularly given prospects for a gradually improving economy.